jxshen311/R_citation_network_ext/README.md

-# R Citation Network based on Text Analysis
+# R Citation Network Based on Text Analysis
 This is an extension of A.R.
 Siders' R Script from [this ResearchGate question](https://www.researchgate.net/post/Is-there-any-recommended-software-to-visualise-articles-papers-references-when-conducting-a-systematic-review-or-meta-analysis).

 The major differences lie in: